 The most favored course is the Pacific Dunes, which has been cleverly designed by Tom Doak to have the area’s natural elements guide you through the 18-holes.
 Those who enjoy a strategic game will revel in a round on the David McLay Kidd designed course, Bandon Dunes, whereas the Old Macdonald celebrates golf course architect, Charles Blair Macdonald, with a design that almost transports you to Scotland, the birthplace of golf.
 There’s also Sheep Ranch, offering one mile of views across the Pacific Ocean, and Bandon Trails offers a trip through ancient woodland.

 Head further inland and you’ll find a whole host of courses waiting to be tackled.
-In Bend, there’s Pronghorn Resort, featuring two award-winning courses with mesmerizing views of the Cascade Mountains, whereas a trip to Portland will put you in short distance of Pumpkin Ridge Golf Club, the host of two championship golf courses designed by Bob Cupp.
+In Bend, there’s Juniper Preserve (formerly Pronghorn Resort), featuring two award-winning courses with mesmerizing views of the Cascade Mountains, whereas a trip to Portland will put you in short distance of Pumpkin Ridge Golf Club, the host of two championship golf courses designed by Bob Cupp.

 A little further south, to the east of Eugene is the Sunriver Resort, which won the 2022 Golf Digest Editor’s Choice Award for Best in Resorts in the Pacific Northwest area.
 Featuring three public courses and one private, there’s a challenge for golfers of all abilities across its 63 holes.